BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ls
 ```

-The command `ls` stands for listing and does simply as the name implies, lists the contents of a directory/folder.
+The command `ls` stands for **l**i**s**ting and does simply as the name implies, lists the contents of a directory/folder.
 More to come on this! ls is possibly one of the most used commands on the comman-line and we will use it often throughout this workshop.
 Now try this as well

 ```
 echo $SHELL
 ```

-echo is like an inbuilt print command and $SHELL is a system variable that holds the name of the current shell in use.
+`echo` is like an inbuilt print command and `$SHELL` is a system variable that holds the name of the current shell in use.
 Some of these terms like variable may seem foreign but don’t worry too much about them right now, we’ll get to all of that in good time.

 We need to take note of a couple of things before we move on.
 First, the shell is case sensitive! try the second command all in lower case like this